oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

   --organization-name=ORO --env=prod --sample-data=n --timeout=3000
 ```

-#### Install Browser for Test Automation
+#### Install Test Automation Tools

-To execute scenarios that use Oro application features, run browser-automation server (Selenium Web Driver) or browser (PhantomJs).
+To execute scenarios that use Oro application features, run browser-automation server (Selenium Web Driver) or headless WebKit browser (PhantomJs).
 PhantomJs is more efficient but is headless and is not observable for a human.
-However, you can make screenshots when anything goes wrong.
+However, it make screenshots when anything goes wrong.
 Selenium server runs feature tests in a real browser.

 To install PhantomJs, run the following commands: